Social Service Worker - Gerontology

 The Social Service Worker – Gerontology program integrates the knowledge base, professional values, and skill–sets of social service work with a specific concentration on the needs, challenges, and concerns of Canada’s aging population.
 The program focuses on a holistic and strength–based approach to help aging clients maintain a good quality of life.
 As a student, you will have the opportunity to develop skills such as program planning, individual and group modes of facilitation, interventions with clients, their families and significant others, case management, interpersonal communication, and skills related to working with bereavement and grief.
 You will also benefit from a very substantial fieldwork placement component which starts in the second semester and runs through the third and fourth semesters.

 Advanced standing and prior learning assessment opportunities are also available.
-An official transcript and subject outlines, for the courses that students wish to present for consideration for advanced standing, must accompany such requests.
+An official transcript and course outlines, for the courses that students wish to present for consideration for advanced standing, must accompany such requests.
 Only courses from post–secondary institutions, where the student has achieved at least a final mark of 60%, will be considered for advanced standing.

-Your studies in the Social Service Worker – Gerontology program include opportunities to engage in personal change and growth, to work cohesively as a member of a team, to integrate and apply professional ethics, to meet deadlines, manage personal issues that might arise, and successfully achieve the learning outcomes of the various subjects.
+Your studies in the Social Service Worker – Gerontology program include opportunities to engage in personal change and growth, to work cohesively as a member of a team, to integrate and apply professional ethics, to meet deadlines, manage personal issues that might arise, and successfully achieve the learning outcomes of the various courses.
 The College offers a variety of supports to assist you in this self–directed learning environment where you are ultimately responsible for your personal success.
 Be prepared to spend 20 or more hours each week working on assignments, etc.

 Graduates tell us important factors for success in SSWG are: study skills; time management; class attendance and participation; taking personal responsibility for the outcomes of one’s actions; minimizing the number of hours that might be occupied by part– time employment; and the ability to deal constructively with the stresses of a busy life.